 Going for the director’s name.
 ‘Always take a role from Woody Allen’ is one of the non-written rules of Hollywood.

 The sentiment, or sticking to the winning team.
-Famous long-lasting director-actor collaborations include, in an example, Martin Scorsese – Robert de Niro and Leonardo di Caprio.
-Woody Allen – Michael Caine, Quentin Tarantino – Samuael L. Jackson, Tom Burton – Johnny Depp and Helena Bonham-Carter, James Cameron – Bill Paxton, Ron Howard – Tom Hanks, Wes Anderson – Bill Murray.
+Famous long-lasting director-actor collaborations include, for example, Martin Scorsese – Robert de Niro and Leonardo di Caprio.
+Woody Allen – Michael Caine, Quentin Tarantino – Samuel L. Jackson, Tim Burton – Johnny Depp and Helena Bonham-Carter, James Cameron – Bill Paxton, Ron Howard – Tom Hanks, Wes Anderson – Bill Murray.

 Sticking to your craft.
-Some actors aways, in fact, play the same character.
+Some actors always, in fact, play the same character.
 Sometimes this is due to their visual traits, and sometimes, it is a matter of choice.
-Danny Trejo is always wild and psychopathic on-screen, Helena Bonham Carter – always quirky, Samuel L. Jackson – always a badass, Morgan Freeman – always noble and wise.
+Danny Trejo is always wild and psychopathic on-screen, Helena Bonham Carter – is always quirky, Samuel L. Jackson – is always a badass, and Morgan Freeman – is always noble and wise.
 Actually, when you take a closer look, there is a long list of famous actors who, have a very narrow specialty.

 Intuition.
 As an example, Harrison Ford declares that, when choosing roles, he focuses on projects which give him a feeling of emotional connection with the subject matter.
 This is probably a luxury only a few people in the industry can afford though.